Counseling & Mental Health Support

 Community Counseling Services

-During this time of building closure, we want to ensure that students and parents have access to the crisis support they need.
-If you feel like you want to harm yourself or others please reach out immediately to any of the following:
+We want to ensure that students and parents have access to the crisis support they need.
+If you feel like you want to harm yourself or others, please reach out immediately to any of the following:

 - Crisis Text Line: Text: HOME to 741741